near/nearcore/runtime/near-vm-runner/RUNTIMES.md

 NEAR protocol validators execute arbitrary Wasm code submitted by the participants of the network, much like e.g. web browsers execute untrusted JavaScript code.
+It is critical that the runtime executes Wasm code in its own isolated, sandboxed environment, satisfying at least the following
+requirements:

-It is critical that the runtime executes the Wasm code in its own isolated environment.
-The contract code must not be presented with an opportunity to access resources from the system running a validator node outside of what is enabled via host functions exposed by the validator implementation itself.
+* a contract must not be presented with an opportunity to access any resources outside of those intentionally exposed by the validator implementation;

-Additionally, contracts should be isolated from each other as well.
-Never should there be a situation where it is possible for a contract to recover and extradite state of a different contract.
+* contracts must be isolated from each other.
+Never should there be a situation where it is possible for a contract to recover and extradite state of a different instance of any contract.

 A bug in the runtime is most likely to take a form of some sort of memory management issue, where the memory is reused by the contract without zeroing it, or where the memory accesses aren't